DMW2151/msls-pytorch-dcgan/docs/gan-blog/markdown/gan-training-notes.md

 - Change the Terraform statefile's S3-backend to a bucket you own!
 - Change regions and AZs to launch the training instance to one with `DL1` instances available!
+- Remove the API module, I strongly doubt you'll want or need it.

 ### Model Training Infra Only